cw25/opencpu_service_ci_tutorial/README.md

 I've also run into cases where I want OpenCPU to have access to environment variables. `docker/opencpu_config/Renviron` stores those variables.

-(_Note:_ Our .gitignore file is set up to exclude this file, so if you are using it to store something like database access credentials, they won't wind up publicly accessible in Github for all eternity.)
+(_Note:_ Our .gitignore file is set up to exclude this file, so if you are using it to store something sensitive like database access credentials, they won't wind up publicly accessible in Github.)

 In this tutorial, we won't actually use `Renviron`, but it looks something like this: